 It’s a great opportunity for your child to learn that this is how much money that’s in the budget, and if you splash out on this specific item, you will have to go basic on these other things to balance it out.

 Not everything has to be brand new.
-Of course, you aren’t going to send your kid to school with a 2 inch long chewed-up pencil, but what about a nice watercolor set that’s only been used once or twice by another kid and is still in excellent condition?
+Of course, you aren’t going to send your kid to school with a 2 inch long chewed-up pencil without an eraser, but what about a nice watercolour set that’s only been used once or twice by another kid and is still in excellent condition?
 Or a pair of high-quality scissors that would probably last through elementary school for half a dozen kids without getting worn out?

-For some families, getting used school supplies isn’t even about saving money.
-Buy shopping in second-hand stores, you might be able to find wonderful one-of-kind items that just don’t exist in the normal shops anymore, e.g. a vintage pencil holder adorned with a favorite book character or a cute box of retro erasers from someones discarded collection.
+For some families, using used school supplies isn’t even about saving money.
+Buy shopping in second-hand stores, you might be able to find wonderful one-of-kind items that just don’t exist in the normal shops anymore, e.g. a vintage pencil holder adorned with a favourite book character or a cute box of retro erasers from someones discarded collection.

 Before you run off to the second-hand shops, make sure to inventory your own social network.
 There are probably people you know who would love to give your their stuff or sell it cheaply.

 Many parents with older children have boxes and boxes of outgrown and unwanted stuff piled up from years gone by.
 Too nice to throw out, so it just sits there taking up space in the garage.
-Let everyone know that you are looking for school supplies for your kid and you’d be surprised of how many great items that start turning up.
+Let everyone know that you are looking for school supplies for your kid and you’d be surprised at how many great items start turning up.
 There is absolutely no shame in being fiscally responsible and environmentally friendly by re-using already bought stuff instead of getting brand new things.
-Also, buy accepting gifts or buying used items cheaply, you will save room in your school supply budget and be able to splurge a bit on those items that you must buy new.
+Also, by accepting gifts or buying used items cheaply, you will save room in your school supply budget and be able to splurge a bit on those items that you must buy new.
+Buying used items can be a great way to find cheap items such as cheap chromebooks and other laptops.

 That enormous 200+ crayon package for your 7-year-old is best kept at home.
 If the school list stipulates a small crayon box, get a small crayon box.